baxmittens/VTUFileHandler.jl/paper.md

 bibliography: paper.bib
 ---

-# Summary
+# Abstract

 With increasing computing resources, the investigation of uncertainties in simulation results is becoming an increasingly important factor.
 To analyze those effects, a discrete numerical simulation is computed several times with different realizations of the input parameters to produce different outputs of the same model.
 The relevant stochastic or parametric output variables, such as mean value, expected value and variance, are often calculated and visualized only at selected individual points of the whole domain.
-This project aims to provide a simple way to perform stochastic/parametric post-processing of numerical simulations on the entire domain, here using the VTU data system as an example.
+This project aims to provide a simple way to perform stochastic/parametric post-processing of numerical simulations on the entire domain, here using the VTU file system as an example.

-# Statement of need
+# Introduction

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
-Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).

-`Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
-It has already been used in a number of scientific publications [@Pearson:2017] and has also been used in graduate courses on Galactic dynamics to, e.g., provide interactive visualizations of textbook material [@Binney:2008].
-The combination of speed, design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.
+Consider a computational model $\mathcal{M}$, providing an output-vector $\mathbf{Y}$ for a given set of inputs $\mathbf{X}$:
+$$
+\mathbf{Y} = \mathcal{M}(\mathbf{})\;.
+$$

 # Mathematics